Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Camping In Lisbon

-Lisbon camping near Benfica is priced the highest I have seen in Portugal and to be honest, I feel it's not really worth your money.
 As I wanted to make the most out of the time in Lisbon, I decided to check into the camping for one night and not look for an alternative.
 Having jumped online after the trip, I cannot believe I have to tell you that this is the only official camping site in all of Lisbon!

-Alternative Accommodation In Lisbon
+Hotel Accommodation In Lisbon

 So maybe at this stage, book yourselves into a hotel and have a soft and fluffy bed for a night or you stay in your car somewhere along the busy streets of Lisbon which will work just fine.

-Some say, wifi is the decisive word that comes to mind when choosing this 3-star hotel as your home while venturing through Lisbon.
+Some say, Wi-Fi is the decisive word that comes to mind when choosing this 3-star hotel as your home while venturing through Lisbon.
 Yes, of course you have free Wifi in all rooms, but what’s even better, you can rent portable wifi devices to access the internet all across the city.
 Apart from that, HF Fenix Garden Hotel will make you get the most out of your stay in Portugal’s capital as it is located right in the middle of Baixa and close to several sights and attractions.

-Day 9 to 11 – Explore Lisbon
+Day 9 to 11: Explore Lisbon

 Having said that, spending some more time in Lisbon is definitely worth a thought.
 For now, I will highlight the things that are absolutely mandatory – the rest will follow a little later in my Lisbon city travel guide!

-For starters, begin your exploration tour of Lisbon with a chat at the tourist information at Praça do Comércio – they know all the goodies and will supply you with a city map.
+For starters, begin your exploration tour of Lisbon with a chat with the tourist information at Praça do Comércio – they know all the goodies and will supply you with a city map.
 Taking the famous, old Tram no. 28 around Lisbon’s most popular neighbourhoods like Baixa, Alfama, Graça and Bairro Alto will be an experience you should not miss.
 Even though you could make it a round trip, hop off somewhere close to Castelo de Sao Jorge and go explore the castle and the surrounding garden.

 From then on, it‘s downhill and you can simply follow the tram rails past the viewpoint Miradouro de Santa Luzia and Lisbon’s main church Catedral Sé Patriarcal.